 - Beneath the Earth: The Kingdom of Seen, well hidden beneath the ground, is a gateway between Overside and Underside, so can be considered a double example.
 Also, a Hidden Elf Village - if you get in there, they might never let you out.

 - Big Eater: Gerund can't stop himself from eating all the supplies Rice Boy brought with him for his journey.
 He's frequently seen eating (even in saddest moments) or seeking food.

 - Bilingual Bonus: Evan Dahm's constructed language of Seen-Script is present in places all over the Overworld, and gives those who can read it extra little insights into the world.

 - Bittersweet Ending: The 'vaguely-defined' prophecy is fulfilled and Spatch is defeated.
 But T.O.E. is stabbed by Golgo for the last time while trying to save Rice Boy.
 Rice Boy and Gerund return to Rice Boy's home and will get to live Happily Ever After, but both are deeply shaken by everything that's happened.

-- Although Golgo, aka Angel-Eye, is a searcher like T.O.E and Calabash.
-He's been around thousands of years.
-She isn't really his sister.
+- Although, it should be remembered that Golgo (aka Angel-Eye) used to be a searcher like T.O.E and Calabash.
+He's been around thousands of years, so she may not be his biological sister.

 - Cryptic Background Reference: The comic raises many more questions than it answers.